99377/Next_Gen_Dev/README.md

 If you have any questions or need clarification regarding any of the tasks, feel free to contact us at [email address or contact information].

-## License

-This project is licensed under the MIT.
-See the LICENSE file for more details.

----

 Feel free to customize this template with specific details about the internship tasks provided by Next_Gen_Dev.
 Ensure that all tasks are clearly described with comprehensive instructions and evaluation criteria to guide potential interns effectively.